kohler/hotcrp/README.md

 -----------------------

 HotCRP can run multiple conferences from a single installation.
-The last directory component of the URL will define the conference name.
+The last directory component of the URL will define the conference ID.
 For instance:

     http://read.seas.harvard.edu/conferences/testconf/doc/testconf-paper1.pdf
                                              ^^^^^^^^
-                                          conference name
+                                           conference ID

-The conference name can only contain characters in [-_.A-Za-z0-9], and it must not start with a period.
-HotCRP will check for funny conference names and replace them with `__invalid__`.
+The conference ID can only contain characters in [-_.A-Za-z0-9], and it must not start with a period.
+HotCRP will check for funny conference IDs and replace them with `__invalid__`.

 To turn on multiconference support, set $Opt["multiconference"] to true in `conf/options.php`.
 You will then need to tell HotCRP how to